AbhishekSMaurya/TeamFinder/README.md

-# Teammate
+# TeamFinder
-Teammates is a web platform that helps in finding partners for competitions with your demanded skillsets.
+TeamFinder is a web-based application designed to help students and participants in hackathons or group projects find suitable team members.
+It solves the common challenges of finding teammates with complementary skills, aligning schedules, and forming balanced teams for collaborative successets.